Therapy Animals Play Important Role Comforting Marjory Stoneman Douglas Students

 PARKLAND (CBSMiami) — Animals are playing an important role comforting students and parents at Marjory Stoneman Douglas High on this first day back to school.

 As students returned for the first time since the massacre, there was a heavy police presence designed to make the school feel secure.
 But there were also plenty of comfort animals including a donkey, dogs and horses.
-One of the horses had “eagle pride” painted on its side, while a woman held a sign saying “free kisses.”
+One of the horses had “eagle pride” painted on its side, another had the word “strong” painted on it, while a woman held a sign saying “free kisses.”

 The Humane Society of Broward County’s Animal Assisted Therapy teams were also at the school.
 The teams have been busy visiting local area schools, emergency dispatch centers, the MSD School Campus, as well as the funeral services of one of the victims to provide comfort and relief to those impacted by the shooting.